Identity Theft Coverage: Does Your Home Insurance Protect You?

 Protect what matters most with award-winning home insurance.

-How Much Does It Cost & What Are the Coverage Limits?
+How Much Does It Cost & What Are the Coverage Limits in 2026?

 One of the biggest advantages of adding identity theft coverage to your homeowners policy is the remarkably low cost.
-Here's a snapshot of what you can expect:
+Based on the latest 2026 pricing from major insurers, here's what you can expect:

 Insurer Annual Cost (Est.) Coverage Limit Deductible